Advent of Code 2015 - Day 8 - Matchsticks

 Part 1

-Based on the supplied input list of string literals; part one asks us to tally up the additional space this literal interpretation takes us as opposed to their in-memory representations.
-When parsing each string literal we need to take into consideration any escape sequences and hexadecimal notation.
-This problem feels like it could be solved using Regular Expression patterns, however, upon examination we may be able to harness a couple of in-built JavaScript functions to do alot of the heavy lifting.
+Based on the supplied input list of string literals, part one asks us to tally up the additional space this literal interpretation takes as opposed to their in-memory representations.
+When parsing each string literal, we need to take into consideration any escape sequences and hexadecimal notation.
+This problem feels like it could be solved using Regular Expression patterns; however, upon examination, we may be able to harness a couple of built-in JavaScript functions to do a lot of the heavy lifting.

 const part1 = (input: string): number =>